microsoft/code-with-engineering-playbook/docs/design/design-patterns/non-functional-requirements-capture-guide.md

 ## Investigation Process

 1. Identify/brainstorm likely areas/topics requiring further investigation/definition
-1. Identify CUSTOMER stakeholder(s) responsible for each identified area/topic
+1. Identify customer stakeholder(s) responsible for each identified area/topic
 1. Schedule debrief/requirements definition session(s) with each stakeholder
    - as necessary to achieve sufficient understanding of the probable impact of each requirement to the project
    - both current/initial milestone and long-term/road map